The comprehensive list to successfully treat Plantar Hyperhidrosis

 4. Use medicated insoles

 A great off-the-shelf product that can help solve your sweaty feet pretty much straight away.
 The work to kill off the smell-causing bacteria which is a major cause of excessive sweating on your feed.
-There are plenty of solutions out there but Odor-Eaters Insoles
+There are plenty of solutions out there but Odor-Eaters Insoles are known to be extremely effective.

 5. Swap your shoes over daily